albertoOA/know_plan/README.md

 roslaunch know_plan map_cra_cs_generic.launch
 ```

 Now it is time to generate a couple of plans for a target domain and problem.
 In order to have two different plans for the same problem, it will be necessary to run twice the launch file modifying the argument *'evaluation'*.
 When it is set to 'false', the planner will take the first plan that is found after 1 second of graph search, if it is set to 'true' the planner will search during 120 seconds.
-Very oftent, the generated plan after 120 seconds will be better, but note that it will not always be true.
+Very often, the generated plan after 120 seconds will be better, but note that it will not always be true.
 In any case, two plans will be generated and their knowledge asserted to the knowledge base, where they will be compared using logical reasoning rules written in Prolog.
 Remember, you need to run the launch with *'evaluation'* set to 'false', close the execution and run it again with the argument set to 'true'.
+As an alternative, you might change the domain problem, ensuring that the new plan will be different.

 ```
 roslaunch know_plan rosplan_cra_cs_generic.launch